All of your questions about clothing for triathlon… answered!

 I have a large bust, do I need to wear a sports bra?

-Women with smaller cup sizes race without bras because a bra does not dry quickly and makes you feel uncomfortable.
-All our trisuit and tri-tops have an integrated support bra which will enable women with A cup, B cup and even C cup sizes to race without a bra.
-We recommend women with larger than C cup size to consider wearing a sports bra under their suit for more comfort during the run.
+All our trisuit and tri-tops have a separate support bra which should offer enough support for women with A cup, B cup and even C cup sizes.
+We recommend women with larger than C cup size to consider wearing a more supportive sports bra under their suit for maximum comfort during the run.
+We recommend and sell Anita sports bras for a full range of cup sizes.

 For more info about bras you might want to read our Triathlon Bra Tips.